snakemake/snakemake-interface-storage-plugins/README.md

         # object is actually used.
         ...

+    # If required, overwrite the method postprocess_query from StorageProviderBase
+    # in order to e.g. normalize the query or add information from the settings to it.
+    # Otherwise, remove this method as it will be inherited from the base class.
+    def postprocess_query(self, query: str) -> str:
+        return query

 # Required:
 # Implementation of storage object.
 If certain methods cannot be supported by your